arbor-sim/arbor/doc/cpp_overview.rst

 Overview
 =========

-The C++ API for is the main interface through which application developers will access Arbor, though it is designed to be usable for power users to implement models.
+The C++ API is the recommended interface through which advanced users and HPC developers can access Arbor.

 Arbor makes a distinction between the **description** of a model, and the **execution** of a model.